derekburgess/jaws/docs/services/profiling.md

 and address-sorted `EndpointProfileDraft` values.
 It imports no pandas, NumPy, Neo4j, embedding provider, configuration, CLI, or reporting dependency.

-The draft is deliberately pre-representation and pre-embedding.
-It binds normalized IP identity, deterministic address classification, directional packet features, display metadata, and cadence.
-Observation scope, entity-definition version, representation version, model revision, computation time, embedding, and persistence are later service responsibilities and are not invented by aggregation.
+Drafts are deliberately pre-embedding.
+Endpoint-IP drafts bind normalized IP identity, deterministic address classification, directional packet features, display metadata, and cadence.
+Host-destination drafts bind the declared capture-host perspective to one remote peer and retain host-relative upload/download evidence.
+Observation scope, representation version, model revision, computation time, embedding, and persistence are later service responsibilities and are not invented by aggregation.